The Lutheran Church of Saint Mark

 The primary mission of GLT is to address food insecurity.
 Current initiatives include providing food to elementary school children with the weekend “Backpack” program & supplementing the Town’s Food Bank program with gift card donations.

-The backpack program needs the following: (individual pkgs) microwavable mac & cheese cups, nut-free granola bars , fruit cups, nut-free breakfast cereal & oatmeal.
+microwavable mac & cheese cups, nut-free granola bars, fruit cups, nut-free breakfast cereal & oatmeal.

-Carol's Closet at St. James Episcopal Church needs
+Carol's Closet at St. James Church is looking for winter outerwear thru March.

 Lutheran Disaster Response shares God's hope, healing and renewal with people whose lives have been disrupted by disasters in the United States and around the world.
 When the dust settles and the headlines change, we stay to provide ongoing assistance to those in need.